Advancing wound care in the Hunter

 At the 2007 conference, life membership was awarded to the four founding members of HWIG – Margo Asimus (current president), Sue Buckman, Sue Pritchard and Maree Bernoth.

 The membership of HWIG has grown to its current status of 105 as of November.
-Education evenings continue to be held at The Maitland Hospital, with five education evenings per year.
+Education evenings continue to be held at The Maitland Hospital, with four education evenings per year.
 These evenings are sponsored by wound care industry and representatives from the companies are available to the members on the evening.